 1. Create A Separate Working Space with a Lockable Door

-Ideally, you should have a part of the house that is separated with a door, and the door is lockable, for exactly this reason.
+Ideally, you should have a part of the house that is separated by a door, and the door is lockable, for exactly this reason.

-Make sure you have a private room, we all know the phenomena, on a conference call and someone is working from home in the kitchen where you can hear a crying baby or the wail of police sirens.
+Make sure you have a private room; we all know the phenomena.
+You are on a conference call, and someone is working from home in the kitchen where you can hear a crying baby or the wail of police sirens.
 To maintain the air of professionalism whilst in meetings, you need a quiet private room with no disruptions.